This is a guide for migrating from the

 NServiceBus..
 As a result,

-Endpoint C could receive the same event twice.
+Endpoint B could receive the same event twice.

 Note that both events would have the same message identifier, which allows the outbox to de-duplicate the messages.
 Without the outbox, either the message handler must be idempotent or the event will be processed twice.

-For this scenario, take the following steps to move from NServiceBus.Router to NServiceBus.Transport.Bridge:
+In this scenario, the following steps may be taken to migrate from

 - Stop both